Best New York City Christmas Light Tours

 If you are looking for an original alternative to see the Christmas lights I recommend you to take a cruise on the Hudson.
 From a yacht or sailboat you will have the chance to enjoy, in a different way, the beauty of the illumination of neighborhoods like Manhattan or Brooklyn.
 These cruises depart at different times of the day, but the best time to enjoy the lights is at dusk.

-In fact, there is also the option of taking a dinner cruise on the Hudson while you are protected from the cold of New York City in December.
+In fact, there is also the option to take a dinner cruise on the Hudson while you are protected from the cold of New York City in December.
 Sounds good, doesn't it?

 What you'll see on your Christmas Hudson River tour